abbeyperini/100-days-of-code/log.md

 ### Day 32: October 25, Monday

 **Today's Progress**: Completed 1/3 optional hardmode parts of the assignment essentially switching my node express app from an array to a PostgreSQL database.
+Got really close to completing the other two.

 **Link(s) to work** https://github.com/abbeyperini/PetPlanner